ward/run/_posts/2023-03-12-belgian-championship-half-marathon.md

 make this tricky.
 It did not seem to have bothered him _that_ much in the end… :)

-{% include image.html domain=site.baseurl url='/assets/img/20230312.bashirabdi.webp' description='Bashir Abdi would end up winning the race in 59:51, a Belgian national record.
+{% include image.html domain=site.baseurl url='/assets/img/20230312.bashirabdi.webp' description='Bashir Abdi, a.k.a. the guy on the next table over, would end up winning the race in 59:51, a Belgian national record.
 He did conclude it could have been better with better weather.' %}

 I started some stretches and tried to time my getting ready to not stand around too long.
 It was around 8C and cloudy.
 Shorts and singlets would be fine for